Airbus Defence and Space: Formation of EADS and expansion (1997–2008)

 As early as 1995, the German aerospace and defence company DaimlerChrysler Aerospace (DASA) and its British counterpart British Aerospace were said to be eager to create a transnational aerospace and defence company.
 The two companies envisaged including the French corporation Aérospatiale — another major European aerospace company — in the project, but only after its privatization, as it was owned by the French state.
 However, the merger faltered, and British Aerospace abandoned the DASA merger in favour of purchasing its domestic rival, Marconi Electronic Systems, which was the electronics division of General Electric Company.
 The merger of British Aerospace and MES to form BAE Systems was announced on 19 January 1999 and completed on 30 November.

 DASA and the Spanish aircraft company CASA agreed to merge on 11 June 1999.
-On 14 October 1999 DASA agreed to merge with Aérospatiale (which had itself merged with the French conglomerate Matra to become Aérospatiale-Matra earlier that year) to create the European Aeronautic Defence and Space Company.
+On 14 October 1999 DASA agreed to merge with Aérospatiale (which had itself merged with the French conglomerate Matra to become Aérospatiale-Matra earlier that year) to create the European Aeronautic Defence and Space Company (EADS).
 10 July 2000 was "Day One" for the new company, which became the world's second-largest aerospace company after Boeing and the second-largest European arms manufacturer after BAE Systems.
 In January 2001 Airbus Industries was transformed from an inherently dysfunctional consortium structure to a formal joint stock company, with legal and tax procedures being finalized on 11 July.

 On 16 June 2003, EADS acquired BAE's 25% share in Astrium, the satellite and space system manufacturer, to become the sole owner.
 EADS paid £84 million for the deal.
 However, due to the loss-making status of BAE, EADS invested an equal amount for "restructuring".
 It was subsequently renamed Astrium, and had the divisions Astrium Satellites, Astrium Space Transportation and Astrium Services.

 On 1 July 2003, EADS Defence and Security Systems was founded with the merger of the activities of missile systems (LFK), defence electronics, military aircraft and telecommunications of the EADS Group.
 Tom Enders became the first CEO of the new division.

-Airbus Defence and Space has its main office in Taufkirchen, Germany and is led by chief executive officer Michael Schoellhorn.
+Airbus Defence and Space has its main office in Taufkirchen, Germany, and is led by chief executive officer Michael Schoellhorn.
 The company consists of three program lines: Military Air Systems (MiAS), Connected Intelligence (CI) and Space Systems.